ubc-library-rc/intro-git/content/03_sharing.md

 ~~~

-The command produces lots of information and it can be a bit overwhelming at first,
+The command produces lots of information and it can be overwhelming at first.
+Here's what's happening:
-but let's go through some key information here:

-1. The first line tells us that Git is producing output similar to the Unix `diff` command, comparing the old and new
+- Line 1 tells us that Git is producing output similar to the Unix "diff" command, comparing the old and new
 versions of the file.
-2. The second line tells exactly which versions of the file Git is comparing; `aed0629` and `989787e` are unique
+- Line 2 indicates which versions of the file Git is comparing; "aed0629" and "989787e" are unique
 computer-generated identifiers for those versions.
-3. The third and fourth lines once again show the name of the file being changed.
+- Lines 3-4 name the files that wer changed show the name of the file being changed.
-4. The remaining lines are the most interesting; they show us the actual differences and the lines on which they occur.
+- The remaining lines are the most interesting; they show us the actual differences and the lines on which they occur.
 In particular, the + markers in the first column show where we have added lines.

 We can now commit these changes:

+Input
+{: .label .label-green }
 ~~~
 $ git add index.md
 $ git commit -m 'Add another line'
 ~~~

-If we are very forgetful and have already forgotten what we changes we have made, `git log` allows us to look at what
-we have been doing with our git repository (in reverse chronological order, with the very latest changes first).
+The `git log` command allows us to look at what we have been doing with our git repository (in reverse chronological order, with the very latest changes first).

+Input
+{: .label .label-green }
 ~~~
 $ git log
 ~~~

+Output
+{: .label .label-yellow }
 ~~~
 commit 8e2eb9920eaa0bf18a4adfa12474ad58b765fd06
 Author: Your Name <your_email>